Benefits Of Having An Enhanced Mac Disk Utility Tool

 Drive Genius Secure Erase utility allows users to write 0’s to the entire drive over the course of 1 to 35 passes, making all data unrecoverable.
-This can also be done for free space on drives that will continue to be used.
+This can also be done for free space only for drives that will continue to be used.
 There is also an option included to format the drive for Mac after this process completes.

 Drive Genius Gives You More Control Over Your Drive

-Overall, Drive Genius Mac Utility is capable of performing all of Apple’s Disk Utility functions and offers additional features to better monitor hard drives.
+Overall, Drive Genius Mac Utility is capable of performing many of Apple’s Disk Utility functions and offers additional features to better monitor hard drives.
 Most importantly, Drive Genius can run these utilities on several different drives simultaneously, making the process of maintenance both quick and easy.

 If you would like any more information on using the software, feel free to check out our support page for Drive Genius, which contains step-by-step instructions for creating BootWell as well as other frequently asked questions.
 If you enjoyed reading this, you may want to check out some of our other blogs on our website, Prosoft Engineering.